Clerkenwell crime syndicate: Terry Adams

-Terence George Adams was born 18 October 1954 in London.
+Terence George Adams (born 18 October 1954 in London) was described as having more recently "adopted an almost genteel persona, buying clothes in expensive fabrics and indulging his love of art and antiques" to appear legitimate.

 His downfall came with the assistance of MI5 and the Inland Revenue.
 MI5, in a unique inter-departmental collaboration the first of its kind after the Cold War ended, played a leading part in the electronic war against organised crime—and turned its sights on Adams's international criminal cartel.
-Police and MI5 set up a secret squad to dismantle the Adams organisation, directed from an anonymous Hertfordshire address inside a secret bunker sited somewhere on the busy Hoddesdon commuter belt into London.
+Police and MI5 set up a secret squad to dismantle the Adams organisation, directed from an anonymous Hertfordshire address inside a secret bunker sitting somewhere on the busy Hoddesdon commuter belt into London.
 Some of the recordings made over a period of 18 months suggested that Adams had retired from front line involvement in crime in 1990.

 Police sources believe Adams knew he was being monitored and had "stage managed" many conversations for the benefit of his defence.
 He, for example, was allegedly caught on tape, in 1998, telling his adviser Solly Nahome that he did not want to be involved with a particular illegal deal, which would affect his legitimate business.
 The Inland Revenue was suspicious enough to ask Adams to explain how he had amassed his personal fortune including his £2 million house and his collection of valuable antiques.
 Adams invented a range of unlikely occupations, including jeweller and public relations executive.
 Transcripts of the surveillance and investigations into several front companies Adams set up proved he was lying.